ct-clmsn/sybpp/README.md

 Project details [here](http://www.github.com/ct-clmsn/sybpp/).

-This project implements basic functionality from `Scrap Your Boilerplate: A Practical Design Pattern for Generic Programming`, Lammel, Peyton-Jones, 2003.
+This project implements functionality from `Scrap Your Boilerplate: A Practical Design Pattern for Generic Programming`, Lammel, Peyton-Jones, 2003.
 The paper can be found [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2003/01/hmap.pdf).

 `Scrap Your Boilerplate` creates generic traversals over data types.
 Users identify a target type and provide a function that accepts